 You can help:

 Contact your members of Congress today.
-Ask them to: 1) tell the Department of Homeland Security to extend TPS and 2) to pass humane immigration policies like the Dream and Promise Act that would create a roadmap to citizenship for TPS holders.
+Ask them to: 1) tell the Department of Homeland Security to extend TPS and 2) to pass humane immigration policies like the Dream and Promise Act that would create a roadmap to citizenship for TPS holders and all immigrants.

 - Ask your local and state elected officials to publicly support TPS and pass resolutions supporting the program.

 You can find guides on how to advocate locally and on the federal level—as well as how to write an op-ed or letter to the editor and sample social media posts—in this Interfaith Toolkit to Defend Temporary Protected Status.